haberdashPI/vscode-master-key/notes.md

 repeat last selection
 repeat last action

-we need the ability to have multiple matchers (with OR semantics) we need the ability to negate (with a `not` field) we need the ability to store pushed macros in a specific register ability to have from/toMatcher match to index
+we need the ability to store pushed macros in a specific register

 - start implementing event recording / replay for
     X record macro